RedAngel121/NytePack/README.md

         Create: Diesel Generators       ???
         Gateways to Eternity
-            Add an absolute metric ton of gateways cause thats going to be fun Could have integration with lightmans for special purchases (Hearts?)
+            Add an absolute metric ton of gateways cause thats going to be fun Could have integration with lightmans for special purchases (Tickets for Heart Canisters?)
         Baubley Heart Canisters
-            Hearts need to be added to purchaseable items from server vending machines
+            Heart cans need to be added to purchaseable items from server vending machines (red = 1 / yellow = 2 / green = 3 / blue = 4)

     World:
         Towns and Towers